EKGF/ekg-method/docs/intro/index.md

+---
+author:
+  - Jacobus Geluk
+hide:
+  - toc
+  - navigation
+---

-# Use Case Tree Method for Composable Businesses
+# Use Case Tree Method for Business Capabilities

-Your enterprise embarked upon a strategic innovative journey towards establishing a full scale Enterprise Knowledge Graph (EKG) in order to be able to:
+Your enterprise embarked upon a strategic innovative journey towards establishing a full scale _Enterprise Knowledge Graph (EKG)_ in order to be able to:

 1. implement use cases that enable more foundational data quality